 - Christopher D. Cooper, graduate student at BU —PhD (2015), MSc (2012) Mechanical Engineering, Boston University.
 BSc, PEng (2009) Mechanical Engineering, Universidad Técnica Federico Santa María, Valparaíso, Chile.
 After graduating, he became a faculty member at the Dept. of Mechanical Engineering at Universidad Técnica Federico Santa María (LinkedIn profile).

 - Anush Krishnan, graduate student at BU —PhD (2015), BTech & MTech (2009) Aerospace Engineering, Indian Institute of Technology Madras, Chennai, India.
 After his PhD, he became a Senior Software Engineer at Exa Corp.
-(LinkedIn profile).
+He joined the startup nuTonomy as as software engineer in May 2017 (LinkedIn profile).

 - J. Brent Parham, graduate student at BU —MSc (Dec.
 2013) in Mechanical Engineering, Boston University.
 BSc (2010) Aerospace Engineering, Massachusetts Institute of Technology.
-Brent was a Lincoln Scholar at BU, and since January 2014 has return to his position as a staff scientist at the MIT Lincoln Laboratory (LinkedIn profile).
+Brent was a Lincoln Scholar at BU, and in January 2014 returned to his position as a staff scientist at the MIT Lincoln Laboratory (LinkedIn profile).

 - Simon K. Layton, graduate student at BU —PhD (Sept.
 2013) and MSc (2011) in Mechanical Engineering, Boston University.
 BSc (2008) Mathematics and Computer Science, University of Bristol, UK.
 Research intern at Nvidia, Summers 2011/2012.
 In September 2013, Simon became a DevTech Engineer at Nvidia, Inc., Santa Clara, CA (LinkedIn profile).